When Lyonette woke up in her bed and felt the winter daylight on her face, she smiled up at the ceiling, so widely she thought her lips would break.

 Olesm coughed, a bit embarrassed.
 Lyonette and Selys just stared at him.

 “But when I do send them out, I’m not going to just stay on this continent.
-I’ll pay to have them delivered as a bulk shipment to every major city in the continent!
+I’ll pay to have them delivered as a bulk shipment to every major city in the world!
 In a few months…just think of the possibilities!”

 It was all a bit over Selys’ head, and the female Drake argued with Olesm over the cost of what she called his ‘silly project’, but Lyonette just sat, staring at the pile of letters Olesm so lovingly clutched, heart pounding.